MaryKate/Coursera-DS3-GettingAndCleaningData/CodeBook.md

 * 'train/Inertial Signals/body_gyro_x_train.txt': The angular velocity vector measured by the gyroscope for each window sample.
 The units are radians/second.

 ## Transformation:

+1. The script requires plyr library.
+2. The run_analysis script:
+* Reads the training and test data sets
+* Merges the training and test data sets into one data set (vector: subject_data)
+* Extracts  the measurements on the mean and standard deviation for each measurement
+* Uses simple/descriptive activity names and label appropriately
+* Creates independent tidy data set with the average of each variable
+* Writes new tidy averages data into a text file.